Pigeon Point Staff

 Favorite ENH Activity: “Night hike”

-Favorite way to spend their free time: “Swimming and making are”
+Favorite way to spend their free time: Swimming, making art, and spending time with my cat and dog

 Marigold She/Her – Outdoor Educator

-Favorite way to spend their free time: “Thrifting for knick knacks”
+Favorite way to spend their free time: Traveling to new places and finding wacky Knick knacks

 Spore They/Them – Outdoor Educator